Robust Distributed Optimization With Randomly Corrupted Gradients: Abstract

 \section{Abstract}

 In this paper, we propose a first-order distributed optimization algorithm that is provably robust to Byzantine failures—arbitrary and potentially adversarial behavior, where all the participating agents are prone to failure.
-We model each agent's state over time as a two state Markov chain that indicates Byzantine or trustworthy behaviours at different time instants.
+We model each agent's state over time as a two-state Markov chain that indicates Byzantine or trustworthy behaviors at different time instants.
 We set no restrictions on the maximum number of Byzantine agents at any given time.
-We design our method based on three layers of defense: 1) Temporal gradient averaging, 2) robust aggregation, and 3) gradient normalization.
-We study two settings for stochastic optimization, namely Sample Average Approximation and Stochastic Approximation, and prove that for strongly convex and smooth non-convex cost functions, our algorithm achieves order-optimal statistical error and convergence rates.
+We design our method based on three layers of defense: 1) \bt{temporal robust aggregation}, 2) \bt{spatial robust aggregation}, and 3) gradient normalization.
+We study two settings for stochastic optimization, namely Sample Average Approximation and Stochastic Approximation. \bt{We provide convergence guarantees of our method for strongly convex and smooth non-convex cost functions.}

 \makeatletter \blfootnote{\xdef\@thefnmark{}\@footnotetext} \makeatother {\boldsymbol{\theta}} {\boldsymbol{z}} {\fnsymbol{footnote}} {\arabic{footnote}}